Health and safety advice

 It requires them to:

-- Control exposure to hazardous substances to prevent ill health both now and any future cumulative effects they may have
+- control exposure to hazardous substances to prevent ill health both now and any future cumulative effects they may have

-- Protect both employees and others who might be exposed
+- protect both employees and others who might be exposed

-- Compile records of employees using these materials
+- compile records of employees using these materials

-- Supply employees with suitable personal protective equipment
+- supply employees with suitable personal protective equipment

-Staff in the Environmental Health Team are always willing to give advice and guidance on how the law relates to your business.
+Contact the Food and Safety Team if you are unsure on how the law relates to your business.